gersimuca/x64-asm-scheduler/README.md

 It contains the executable logic in one assembly file.

-It is useful for learning how a Linux x86-64 ELF executable can be built directly from assembly.
+It is useful for Linux x86-64 ELF executable can be built directly from assembly.

 ---